 The answer to this question varies widely, but there are certain factors to help you determine your course load.
 Take into consideration your job, family, and church responsibilities to determine how much time you will be able to allot to seminary studies.
 The general rule is to plan on about 2-3 hours of outside class work for every hour spent in class.
 It is true that some course loads are heavier than others.
 Your academic advisor can help you determine a course load which is appropriate for you.

 You may take up to 15 hours per fall or spring term.
-Any hours above 15 must have the express permission of the Academic Dean's office.
+Any hours above 15 must have the express permission of the Seminary Dean's office.

 There are several courses which require a prerequisite, which will be denoted as such in the seminary catalog.
 A student who desires to complete a degree program within the minimum allotted time should ideally follow the conspectus of courses in the catalog.
 Certain degrees require a student to participate in a cohort program at a certain point in their time here.
 Beyond this, which courses you take each term is primarily up to you, although there are certain courses which will be most beneficial and effective at a certain time during your degree program.
 Your academic advisor can help you plan a schedule that is best for you.